 IUCN Red List Status: Least concern.

-Distribution: widespread throughout most of Britain and Ireland; commonest in the south and west; scarce in East Anglia, parts of Scotland, urban Midlands.
+Distribution: widespread throughout most of Europe including Britain and Ireland; they are most common in the south and west; scarce in East Anglia, parts of Scotland, urban Midlands.

-Habitat: mainly deciduous woodland but also farmland, some large urban gardens and coastal cliffs.
+Habitat: deciduous woodland, farmland and some large urban gardens and coastal cliffs.

 Life-span: up to about 15 years